vickyGeo/table_calendar/README.md

 [![Pub Package](https://img.shields.io/pub/v/table_calendar.svg?style=flat-square)](https://pub.dartlang.org/packages/table_calendar)
 [![Awesome Flutter](https://img.shields.io/badge/Awesome-Flutter-52bdeb.svg?longCache=true&style=flat-square)](https://github.com/Solido/awesome-flutter)

-This is a copy of official [table_calendar](https://pub.dev/packages/table_calendar) package.
+This is a copy of the official [table_calendar](https://pub.dev/packages/table_calendar) package.
 I copied it just to adjust few things and use it.
 I have no intention of making any type of profit out of this code-source.

 Highly customizable, feature-packed Flutter Calendar with gestures, animations and multiple formats.